noisebridge/PythonClass/course/FunctionalPython.md

 https://github.com/rmsadik/x/blob/master/CleanCode/Clean%20Code.pdf
 Clean code:

  - page 31-37 (up to switch statement)
  - 39-47 (starting from Use Descriptive Names, to Error.java)
  - 49 (just Conclusion)

 It's written for java but most of the principles apply to python, and is the best treatment of the subject I've seen.

-*I'm recommending this reading because I think it's very valuable*
+*I'm recommending this reading because I think it's very valuable* *Do this before or after class*

 # Class